40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 The ARM template deploys different resources and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

 - The Azure Standard Load Balancer only supports TCP and UDP protocols (HTTPS, DNS, SSH, ...).
 To create a highly available architecture where you can use other protocols an architecture with the SDN Connector failover is preferred.
 More details can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/components)
-- In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
+- In case of failover the Azure Load Balancer will send existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
 - The template will deploy Standard F4s VMs for this architecture.
 Other VM instances are supported as well with a minimum of 4 NICs.
 A list can be found [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.4.0/azure-administration-guide/562841/instance-type-support)
 - Licenses for FortiGate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
 Purchased licenses need to be registered on the [Fortinet support site](http://support.fortinet.com).
 Download the .lic file after registration.
-Note, these files may not work until 60 minutes after it's initial creation.
+Note, these files may not work until 60 minutes after its initial creation.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.
-- The password provided during deployment must need password complexity rules from Microsoft Azure:
+- The password provided during deployment must meet the password complexity rules from Microsoft Azure:
   - It must be 12 characters or longer
   - It needs to contain characters from at least 3 of the following groups: uppercase characters, lowercase characters, numbers, and special characters excluding '\' or '-'
-- The terms for the FortiGate PAYG or BYOL image in the Azure Marketplace needs to be accepted once before usage.
+- The terms for the FortiGate PAYG or BYOL image in the Azure Marketplace need to be accepted once before usage.
 This is done automatically during deployment via the Azure Portal.
 For the Azure CLI the commands below need to be run before the first deployment in a subscription.
   - BYOL/FLEX
 `az vm image terms accept --publisher fortinet --offer fortinet_fortigate-vm --plan fortinet_fg-vm-byol_76`
   - PAYG